 Backyard Poultry Magazine and their online forums

 "Keeping Poultry and Rabbits on Scraps" is a WWII government leaflet, originally published by Penguin, that taught the basics of chicken husbandry, disease, flock management and butchering.
 This no-nonsense vintage book is full of practical advice for keeping costs low and production high, leaning heavily on wartime practicality.
-Not for the feint of heart, it is a tremendous resource.
+Not for the faint of heart, it is a tremendous resource.

 Belmont Feed and Seed - On Belmont Ave, just west of Sacramento, the city of Chicago's only chicken feed store.
 Knowledgeable staff, offers day old chicks in the spring.